MilesCranmer/PySR/docs/options.md

 to control the maximum depth of an equation.
 These will make processing faster, as longer equations take longer to test.

+One can warm up the maxsize from a small number to encourage PySR to start simple, by using the `warmupMaxsize` argument.
+This specifies that maxsize increases every `warmupMaxsize`.

 ## Batching
 One can turn on mini-batching, with the `batching` flag,